 Nelson Mandela (1918-2013) was born in Transkei, South Africa.
 He was a lawyer who waged a long campaign against apartheid in his country, resulting in him being imprisoned from 1964 to 1990.
 Mandela maintained his dignity throughout his long imprisonment.
 He won the Nobel Peace Prize in 1993 and became the first democratically elected President of South Africa in 1994.
 He remains a symbol of the struggle against the unequal treatment of human beings.

 House tokens are offered for demonstrating the School values throughout the year.
 At the end of each year a House Cup is presented to the top achieving house.

 Throughout the year, House points are awarded to students for a range of reasons including:

-- Inter-house competitions including games, quizzes, talent shows, drama events etc.;
+Inter-house competitions including games, quizzes, talent shows, drama events

-Sports carnivals provide an opportunity for whole-school participation irrespective of skill level.
+A range of carnivals and activities provide an opportunity for whole-school participation irrespective of skill level.

 The main events are:

 Inter-House Athletics Carnival

 House sports games which are organised by the Student Guild with the guidance of staff and played during lunch breaks.